 Their Food Varies Wildly in Terms of Quality

-As a result, some of their foods are quite good while others are rather mediocre.
-You should take a close look at their labels before committing to any of their foods.
+As a result, some of the Blue Buffalo foods are quite good while others are rather mediocre.
+You should take a close look at their labels before committing to any of their dog foods.

 Wellness is a much older brand than Blue Buffalo, as it has existed in some form since 1926.
 However, the company as we know it didn’t start making kibble until 1997.